 The Dealing Code restates the regulatory prohibitions against insider dealing and market manipulation.
 It also sets out the precautions to be taken in order to avoid unlawful disclosure of inside information.
-Furthermore it provides for the following preventive measures:
+Furthermore, it provides for the following preventive measures:

 - 'Blocking periods': during 30 calendar days immediately preceding the announcement of interim or annual results and ending a half hour after such announcement, dealings in financial instruments by directors on their own account are in principle prohibited.
-Dealings under discretionary asset management are exempted. - 'Reporting duty': directors (and their Persons Closely Associated) are under a duty to report their dealings in financial instruments to the FSMA, which in turn makes these dealings public. - The Dealing Code contains specific prohibitions and requirements aimed at precluding speculative behaviour.
+Dealings under discretionary asset management are exempted. - 'Reporting duty': Directors (and their Person Closely Associated) are under a duty to report their Dealings in Financial Instruments to the FSMA, which in turn makes these dealings public. - The Dealing Code contains specific prohibitions and requirements aimed at precluding speculative behaviour.

 The compliance officer performs the necessary controls of compliance with the Dealing Code.
-The main tool for controls is insider lists.
+The main tool for controls are the insider lists.
 These lists can be requested by the FSMA for investigatory purposes.